Hadley Centre Central England Temperature (HadCET) dataset

 Contact the Met Office Customer Centre

 When using the data set in a paper, the correct citation to use for HadCET is:

 - Manley,G. 1953.
 The mean temperature of Central England, 1698 to 1952.
 Q.J.R.
 Meteorol.
 Soc., Vol 79, pp 242-261.

 - Manley,G. 1974.
 Central England Temperatures: monthly means 1659 to 1973.
 Q.J.R.
 Meteorol.
 Soc., Vol 100, pp 389-405.

 - Parker, D.E. and Horton, E.B.
 2005.
 Uncertainties in the Central England Temperature series since 1878 and some changes to the maximum and minimum series.
 International J.Climatology, Vol 25, pp 1173-1188.
 (PDF)

-- The graph above shows annual anomalies relative to the 1961-1990 average; the red line is a 21-point binomial filter, which is equivalent to a 10-year running mean.
+- The graph above shows annual anomalies relative to the 1961-1990 average.
+The red line is a 21-point binomial filter, which is roughly equivalent to a 10-year running mean.

-- HadCET diagnostics for the current and previous years.
+- HadCET diagnostics for the current year and previous few years.

-- 2006 was the warmest year on record for min HadCET and mean HadCET.
+- 2006 was the warmest year on record for min HadCET.

 - HadCET is produced using an operational system which relies on a number of components.
 Daily support is not available for this system, therefore the data may occasionally not be fully up-to-date.
 If you encounter any problems or want to request a more reliable service please contact us.